fcabecciaw/cpsa-example/README.md

 ### 3.1 Build the Image

 This tutorial assumes that you are going to use one of the containers available at [Docker Hub](https://hub.docker.com/u/xilinx), and thus this section is only useful if you would like to try a different combination of framework and architecture (e.g. PyTorch with CUDA).
+If you are not going to build your own docker, skip to section 3.2 (the rest of the tutorial will work the same in both cases).

 From the Vitis AI 3.5 repository, run the following commands: